LowellMakesCPP/FocusStacking/ImageServerCommProtocol.md

 7. A server only serves one database at a time.
 8. A host may serve multiple databases at the same time by operating multiple servers at different ports.
 9. Databases have unique ids (preferably global by using UUIDs), and an identifying name and description.
 Database names can be up to 256 [32-bit unicode](http://en.wikipedia.org/wiki/UTF-32) characters long.
 Descriptions can be up to 2048 32-bit unicode characters long.
+Names and descriptions will be stored and transmitted as 3 digit encoding followed by hex characters.
+The encoding can be as follows:
+   1. **ASC**: 8-bit ascii
+   2. **U08**: UTF-8
+   3. **U16**: UTF-16
+   4. **U32**: UTF-32
 10. A database can hold up to 2^32 = 4294967296 stacks.

 In the following definitions, Cl represents a message from client to server, while Se represents a message from server to client.
 The following messages are defined: